pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 <div class="mt">
 {{% md %}}

-In managed Kubernetes offerings, worker node groups are backed by auto scaling groups.
+In EKS, worker node groups are backed by auto scaling groups.
 These groups provide automatic scaling and management of a logical collection of hosts through health checks and policies, and are an effective means of ensuring node groups are adequately provisioned as intended.